KarimChukfeh/tic-tac-react/public/Docs.md

 keccak256(abi.encodePacked(roundNumber, matchNumber))
 ```

-There is no tier ID and no instance ID in the key because the clone itself is the tournament namespace.
+There is no tier ID and no instance ID in the key because the instance itself is the tournament namespace.

 ### 12.2 Shared Match Lifecycle